Samuel-H-Dev/GameFlickFinder/README.md

 # GameFlickFinder

-Welcome to GameFlickFinder, a website dedicated to helping users discover and explore a curated list of games.
+GameFlickFinder, a website dedicated to helping users discover and explore a curated list of games.
 Users can browse through the collection of games, view trailers, and access download links.

 ## Technologies Used